m-rosinsky/C-Tutorials/Python/3 - Data Types/README.md

 ---

+### Booleans

+Boolean data types represent something that is either true or false.
+Python even provides us with the keywords ```True``` and ```False```, which correspond to a boolean data type.
+Note that these keywords are case sensitive.

+In later sections of this repository, we will cover boolean logic, but for now, just know that booleans represent something true or false.

+---

 ### Declaring variables in Python

 We often find that we need to store pieces of data for later use in our program.
 This can be achieved through variables.
 To create a variable, we simply write a name for the variable and set it equal to some kind of data: